OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 > Scripts with [external calls](../develop/external-calls.md) can't be run from SharePoint.
 You'll receive an error saying "Network access calls are not supported at this time for scripts saved to a SharePoint site".

 > [!NOTE]
-> Power Automate supports running scripts stored on SharePoint with the **Run script from SharePoint library** flow.
-This flow is currently in preview and is subject to change based on feedback.
-If you encounter any issues with this flow, please report them through the **Help > Give Feedback** option in Power Automate.
+> Power Automate supports running scripts stored on SharePoint with the **Run script from SharePoint library** action.
+This action is currently in preview and is subject to change based on feedback.
+If you encounter any issues with this action, please report them through the **Help > Give Feedback** option in Power Automate.

 ## Restore deleted scripts